-As with the case for Atlantic brant, we also agree with the Pacific Flyway Council's recommendation that the 2019-20 Pacific brant season frameworks be determined by the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2019 WBS.
-Similarly, the harvest strategy used to determine the Pacific brant season frameworks does not fit well within the new regulatory process.
-In developing the annual proposed frameworks for Pacific brant, the Pacific Flyway Council and the Service use the 3-year average number of brant counted during the WBS in the Pacific Flyway to determine annual allowable season length and daily bag limits.
-The WBS is conducted each January in coastal areas of western Mexico, the United States, and Canada, which is after the date proposed frameworks are formulated in the regulatory process.
-However, the data are typically available by the expected publication of final frameworks (June 15).
-When we acquire the survey data from the recently conducted survey, we will select the appropriate frameworks for the 2019-20 Pacific brant season according to the harvest strategy in the Pacific Flyway Council's management plan for Pacific brant and publish the result in the final frameworks rule.
+We also agree with the Pacific Flyway Council's recommendation that the 2020-21 Pacific brant season frameworks be determined by the harvest strategy in the Council's management plan for the Pacific population of brant pending results of the 2020 WBS.
+Similar to the case for Atlantic brant, the harvest strategy used to determine the Pacific brant season frameworks does not fit well within the current regulatory process.
+In developing the annual proposed frameworks for Pacific brant, the Pacific Flyway Council and the Service use the three-year average number of brant counted during the WBS in the Pacific Flyway to determine annual allowable season length and daily bag limits.
+The WBS is conducted each January, which is after the date that proposed frameworks are formulated in the regulatory process.
+However, the data are typically available by the expected publication of final frameworks.
+When we acquire the current survey data, we will select the appropriate frameworks for the 2020-21 Pacific brant season according to the harvest strategy in the Pacific Flyway Council's management plan for Pacific brant and publish the result in the final frameworks rule.
 The current harvest strategy for Pacific brant is as follows:

-• If the WBS index is <102,000 brant, then the brant season is closed, and the season may not reopen until the 3-year average WBS index exceeds 112,000 brant.

-• If the WBS index is between 102,000 and 122,000 brant, then Alaska may select a 51-day season with a 2-bird daily bag limit, and California, Oregon, and Washington may select a 16-day season with a 2-bird daily bag limit.
+- If the WBS index is <102,000 brant, then the brant season is closed, and the season may not reopen until the 3-year average WBS index exceeds 112,000 brant. - If the WBS index is between 102,000 and 122,000 brant, then Alaska may select a 51-day season with a 2-bird daily bag limit, and California, Oregon, and Washington may select a 16-day season with a 2-bird daily bag limit.

-• If the WBS index is between 122,001 and 147,000 brant, then Alaska may select a 107-day season with a 2bird daily bag limit, and California, Oregon, and Washington may select a 27-day season with a 2-brant daily bag limit.

-• If the WBS index is greater than 147,000 brant, then Alaska may select a 107-day season with a 4-bird daily bag limit, and California, Oregon, and Washington may select a 37-day season with a 2-bird daily bag limit.
+- If the WBS index is between 122,001 and 147,000 brant, then Alaska may select a 107-day season with a 2bird daily bag limit, and California, Oregon, and Washington may select a 27-day season with a 2-brant daily bag limit. - If the WBS index is greater than 147,000 brant, then Alaska may select a 107-day season with a 4-bird daily bag limit, and California, Oregon, and Washington may select a 37-day season with a 2-bird daily bag limit.

-Under all the above open-season alternatives, the outside framework season dates are September 1 through January 26 in Alaska, the Saturday closest to September 24 through December 15 in California and Oregon, and the Saturday closest to September 24 through the last Sunday in January in Washington.
+Under all the above open-season alternatives, the framework outside season dates are September 1 through January 26 in Alaska, Saturday closest to September 24 through December 15 in California and Oregon, and Saturday closest to September 24 through January 31 in Washington.